martin-eden/Embedded-me_Uart/Readme.md

 Demo on 2 Mbps.

-That's a bare-bones [example][Example] to test memory footprint and code size.
+That's a bare-bones [example][SpeedDemo] to test memory footprint and code size.
 (For 2024-11-09 required memory is `9` bytes and code size is `542` bytes.)